erroronline1/qualitymanagement/assistant/modules/readme.md

 globalSearch api: returns texts blocks where headers match the search terms.

-currently i have no idea how to set this one up with an easy office interface because language synthesis is quite complex in this simple approach already. this module makes use of the `core.function.languageSynthesis` properties within library/core/core.function.languageSynthesis.js, adding new texts might require flexible additions to this core-function with all language support and in my company i am not sure about the ability to comprehend inserting $placeholders$ to a text. so currently adding meaning to this module will definitively need an understanding of the code.
+currently i have no idea how to set this one up with an easy office interface because language synthesis is quite complex in this simple approach already. this module makes use of the `core.fn.languageSynthesis` properties within library/core/core.fn.languageSynthesis.js, adding new texts might require flexible additions to this core-function with all language support and in my company i am not sure about the ability to comprehend inserting $placeholders$ to a text. so currently adding meaning to this module will definitively need an understanding of the code.

 ## mail tool
 creating serial letters is an office feature, but sending almost the same email to different recipients while manually changing the salutation is not that much fun. automate this by using this module. all you have to to is to click on the created links one after another and send the emails.